Bufatima-Nk/customer-segmentation-analysis/README.md

 ## Overview

 This project focuses on Customer Segmentation Analysis using clustering and unsupervised learning techniques.
-By examining the "Wholesale customers" dataset, we aim to extract valuable insights into annual spending trends across various product categories.
+By examining the "Wholesale customers" dataset, we aim to extract valuable insights into annual spending trends across various product categories.Additionally, I have developed an interactive dashboard with Dash, enabling users to explore the results and adjust clustering parameters for a more tailored analysis.

 ## Project Goals